monkin77/LPOO-Terrarius/docs/README.md

 will have to fight them off with different tools.

 **Healing** - If the hero has taken damage it may consume food to restore some of the lost HP.

+**Toolbar Appearance** - Show the toolbar in the bottom of the screen, outside of the arena.

+**Crafting Functionality** - The hero will be capable of crafting Items, using materials.

+**Tree Evolution System** - The hero may upgrade his stats / learn new skills, through leveling.

+**Hidden Rooms / Traps** - Include hidden areas that require some trick to get inside.

 ## Design